It’s not me, it’s you….

 That’s a smidge shy of 2.5hrs of time spent each day on social media.
 I work 10 hours shifts at my job, so that’s 1/4 of my shift.
 Crazy!
+(But also, very believable).

-When you think about how much people complain they don’t have time, especially when it comes to self care, it’s easy to see why their time is being eaten up so quickly.
+When you think about how much people complain they don’t have time, especially when it comes to self-care, it’s easy to see why their time is being eaten up so quickly.

 So, what do you do about it?

 Well, you’re already here, so chances are you know you need to take a break from social media.

 Here’s how you can take a break from social media, starting now!!

-Most of your friends won’t see it anyway because of algorithms that determine who sees what (I bet if they recognise the words ‘break from social media’ they won’t show the post to many people anyway).
+Most of your friends won’t see it anyway because of algorithms that determine who sees what (I bet if they recognize the words ‘break from social media’ they won’t show the post to many people anyway).